talkhanz/talkhanz.github.io/docs/index.md

   - toc
 ---

-# ML Research Notes
+# Personal Research Notes

 Welcome.
-This is a blog about **AI and machine learning research** — paper walkthroughs, experiments, and interactive visualizations.
+This is a personal blog about reseach walkthroughs, experiments, and interactive visualizations.

 [Read the blog :material-arrow-right:](blog/index.md){ .md-button .md-button--primary }